 All pictures in public Gallery pages can be viewed by any guests who took a picture at the event.
 When a picture in a public Gallery is posted to Facebook or Twitter, that individual's friends can access your Gallery page as well.

-Public galleries can also be found by nearby users of our free iPhone app, called Simple Booth.
+Public galleries can also be found by nearby users of our free Simple Booth app.

 When a Gallery page is set to unlisted, guests who take pictures at your event will only have access to their own photo.
 When these pictures are posted to Facebook or Twitter, friends of your guest will not have access to your Gallery page.